Marie Earle

 In a 1926 interview, published in ‘The Evening News’ in Harrisburg, Pennsylvania, Miss Marie Earle remarked that the formulas for her cosmetics had come from her Uncle Herbert Bastable, a Trinity College, Dublin trained, skin specialist with offices in Harley Street, London.
 This refers to her uncle Daniel Herbert Bastable [1842-1908].
 He was trained at Trinity and did work in London but I have no evidence that he was in Harley Street or practiced as a dermatologist.

 At some stage, mother and daughter went into partnership with an E. M. Adams but this was gazetted as dissolved in 1910.
-By then, Mrs. and Miss Earle had opened the Institut Anglais de Beauté in Paris.
-However, they did not abandon their operations in Britain and continued to sell their cosmetics and other products there through agents.
+By then, Mrs. and Miss Earle had relocated to France and opening the Institut Anglais de Beauté in Paris in 1909.

 Electrical treatments